yannick-zipf/user-role-for-flamingo/user-role-for-flamingo/readme.txt

 That\'s it!

 == Frequently Asked Questions ==
+= Do I need the Flamingo plugin to use the User Role for Flamingo plugin? =

+Yes, of course.
+Running User Role for Flamingo without the Flamingo plugin will have no effect.

 = Where can I control the capabilities of the new user role? =

 You can find the settings page in the WordPress Backend under Users > Flamingo User Role.